diagridio/diagrid-dapr-injector-helm-sample/SAMPLE.md

-# D3E Sample Application Guide
+# D3E Sample Application Guide - Hashicorp Consul

-This guide demonstrates how to run the Diagrid D3E (Dapr) sample application, which showcases a publisher-subscriber pattern using Redis as the backing store.
+This guide demonstrates how to run the Diagrid D3E (Dapr) sample application, which showcases a publisher-subscriber pattern using Redis as the backing store alongside Hashicorp Consul service mesh.

 ## Overview